meteor/meteor/Contributing.md

 A great way to contribute to Meteor is by helping keep the issues in the repository clean and well organized.
 This process is called 'issue triage' and the steps are described [here](IssueTriage.md).

+## Documentation

+If you'd like to contribution to Meteor's documentation, head over to https://github.com/meteor/docs and create issues or pull requests there.

 ## Making changes to Meteor core

 Eventually you may want to change something in a core Meteor package, or